What is hydrogen peroxide?

 Does hydrogen peroxide whiten teeth and how?

 Yes, it does.
-Hydrogen peroxide is a powerful tooth whitening remedy.
-The mechanism of H₂O₂, or Hydrogen peroxide, is this: when hydrogen peroxide breaks apart, it produces free radicals that contain oxygen.
+Hydrogen peroxide is a powerful teeth whitening remedy.
+The mechanism of H₂O₂, or Hydrogen peroxide, is this: when it breaks apart, it produces free radicals that contain oxygen.
 As oxygen is an active bleaching molecule, it interacts with pigment (stain) molecules and whitens teeth.

 Hydrogen peroxide VS carbamide peroxide

-Another common ingredient found in tooth whitening products is carbamide peroxide.
+Another common ingredient found in teeth whitening products is carbamide peroxide.

-If you think that there is a difference between these two peroxides in terms of teeth sensitivity and gum irritation, you should rather not.
-The main difference is in the chemical composition and the fact that hydrogen peroxide breaks down faster than the carbamide peroxide and, therefore, releases its whitening power earlier compared to carbamide peroxide.
-This makes the carbamide peroxide remain active for more hours while making hydrogen peroxides to be used for a shorter amount of time.
+If you think that there is a difference between these two in terms of teeth sensitivity and gum irritation, you should rather not.
+The main difference is in the chemical composition and the fact that hydrogen peroxide breaks down faster than the carbamide and, therefore, releases its whitening power earlier.

-But they equally have excellent whitening efficacy which explains why peroxide is the favorite bleaching agent used in whitening kits for at-home applications and for dental clinics.
+But they equally have excellent whitening efficacy which explains why it is the favorite bleaching agent used in whitening kits for at-home applications and dental clinics.

 Is hydrogen peroxide safe as teeth whitening?

 Yes, hydrogen peroxide is safe as long as used appropriately.
-The lower the concentration of hydrogen peroxide, also known as “high-test Peroxide” the safer it is for your teeth.
-Using less-test Peroxide is safe and has lower risks of enamel damage and gum irritation.
+The lower the concentration, the safer it is for your teeth.
+Using less concentration is safe and has lower risks of enamel damage and gum irritation.

 Most at-home teeth whitening products contain 3 to 10 percent hydrogen peroxide.
 There are other products that are formulated with carbamide peroxide, which the percentage can be 35%.
-The wear time of these at-home teeth whitening products can range from 10 to 30 minutes per each application in a recommended series of days.
+The wear time of these home whitening kits can range from 10 to 30 minutes per application in a recommended series of days.

-It is required that you stick to the time and do not ever overuse hydrogen peroxide tooth whiteners for more than the recommended period because the risks can outweigh the benefits.
+It is required that you stick to the time and do not ever overuse tooth whiteners for more than the recommended period because the risks can outweigh the benefits.

 Teeth sensitivity is the most common side effect associated with hydrogen peroxide teeth whitening.
 Another issue is gingival (gum) irritation, which can be uncomfortable and lead to ulcerations when the peroxide gel touches your oral soft tissues.
-Teeth sensitivity is temporary and once you stop using the product or when you use a low concentration of hydrogen peroxide, the risks are reduced.
+Teeth sensitivity is temporary and once you stop using the product or when you use a low concentration, the risks are reduced.

 Gingival irritation can be prevented when the rubber dam is applied during in-office treatment.
-At-home whitening kits also use mouth trays to avoid the gum irritations by the whitening gel.
+At-home whitening kits also use mouth trays to avoid gum irritations from the gel.

 The risks of hydrogen peroxide increase when:

-- You use the whitening product frequently and for a prolonged period of time.
-The length of time that hydrogen peroxide gel, solution, or other forms remain on teeth is important since a longer time causes damage to the enamel of teeth.
+- You use the whitening product frequently and for a prolonged period.
+The length of time that peroxide gel, solution, or other forms remain on teeth is important since a longer time causes damage to the enamel of teeth.